John-Patrick-Narvasa/John-Patrick-Narvasa/README.md

 <h1 align="center"> Hello, I am John Patrick Narvasa</h1>

+<!--
 Welcome to my GitHub profile!
 I am a dedicated BS Computer Science student with a passion for technology, problem-solving, and continuous learning.
 I enjoy exploring programming, databases, and tools that help me create meaningful and efficient solutions.

-<!--
+-->

 - A very determined BS Computer Science Student

 - A non-sensical sensical figure that is probably on to or on something...

 - Trying to figure out the most complex way to solve 1 + 1 for this is the embracing of unoptimization for optimization, to see the beauty of the universe amidst its entropic nature and the society's bias to efficiency (or whatever that means...)

--->
+- Aspiring to be a Backend Web developer or AI/ML Engineer

 <h2 align="center">Education</h2>
 <div align="center">